8rents/_/README.md

 2. Add, commit & push the file
 3. Paste the first part of the URL and edit the branch, folder path if there is one & then the image name

+---

 ## File Guidelines

-1. **File names must consist of lowercase letters, numbers & hyphens only**
+1. File names must consist of lowercase letters, numbers & hyphens only
 2. Appropriate branch for the type of media must be used
 3. Use only open formats whenever possible avoid proprietary formats like Google's webm.
 Note the exception to these rules is for editing mode formats like PSD (Photoshop) or ALS (Ableton Live)

+---

 ## Preferred File Types